jamestiotio/fcs/labs/lab4/README.md

 Tasks

 1. Use your ECB mode block cipher to encrypt the file `Tux.ppm`.
-2. Decrypt the file and see whether you can still see the same image.
+2. Decrypt the file and see whether you can still see the same image (either use `cmp` or `diff` to check whether they are identical to the original `Tux.ppm` image file or not).

 Use `ecb.py` and run the file as the following: